 The moment trams were reintroduced in Manchester, I knew I’d end up painting them.
 Trams are fascinating, aren’t they?
 They appeal to a childish part of our nature.
 So painting trams seemed only natural. … Continue readingTrams and Reflections in the City

 A painting unmasked captures the final stage of my painting process.
 A magical transformation from chaotic mess to defined structure.
-See the full transformation in my video. … Continue readingA Gherkin Emerges – A painting unmasked.
+See the full transformation in my video. … Continue readingA Gherkin Emerges – A painting unmasked is sometimes disappointing.